 When it comes to appearance, few things are as striking as the perfect smile.
-So it’s no wonder why people spend so much money on smile maintenance, restoration and improvement.
+It’s no wonder people spend so much money on smile maintenance, restoration, and improvement.

 There are any number of procedures that can be used to improve a smile, ranging from orthodontics and gum tissue reshaping, to porcelain restorations and implants.
 Of these many procedures, teeth whitening is arguably the most popular.
 This could in part be attributed to the relative low cost and minimal invasiveness of treatment, or the fact that tooth discoloration is such a common issue.
 Regardless, teeth whitening is in high demand.

 Causes of Tooth Discoloration